Kavy-Sharma/slot-machine-game/README.md

 💡 Want to improve this project?

 Fork the repository.
-Create a new branch (git checkout -b feature-branch).
+Create a new branch:
+bash
+Copy
+Edit
+git checkout -b feature-branch
+Make your changes and commit them: bash
+Copy
+Edit
-Make your changes and commit them (git commit -m "Added a new feature").
+git commit -m "Added a new feature"
+Push to GitHub:
+bash
+Copy
+Edit
-Push to GitHub (git push origin feature-branch).
+git push origin feature-branch
-Open a Pull Request and I will review it! 🚀
+Open a Pull Request, and I will review it! 🚀
 📬 Contact Me
 📧 Email: kavysharma196@gmail.com
 🌐 GitHub: Kavy-Sharma